Use this step by step guide to get started with the Cecil platform.

 </aside>

-Create your first area of interest (AOI) using the geometry type and coordinates of a GeoJSON.
-Learn more about the AOI technical specification in the SDK documentation.
+Create your first area of interest (AOI) using the geometry type and coordinates of a GeoJSON in EPSG:4326.
+Learn more about the AOI specification in the SDK documentation.

 import cecil